SkooveLearn PianoDownload on the App Store

 2/2 time signature

 Moving on to the 2/2 time signature, also known as “cut time” or “alla breve.”
 This time signature has two beats per measure, with a half note equivalent to one beat.
-Essentially, it “cuts” the common time in half.
-It’s common in faster music pieces, as it allows musicians to read and play rapid passages more easily.
+It “cuts” the common time in half.
+It’s common in faster pieces as it allows musicians to read and play rapid passages more easily due to larger, easier to read, values of beat divisions.
 It sounds almost the same as 4/4 except it has a stronger accent on the 3rd beat of each measure (the second half note).

 2/2-time-signature